brcdogr/GermanBank_PredictiveAnalysis/README.md

 # GermanBank_PredictiveAnalysis
 Graduate Degree Project in R | Predictive Analysis on German Credit Card Dataset

+Developed Logistic Regression and Decision Tree predictive models to provide bank manager guidance for making a decision whether to approve a loan to an applicant based on his/her profiles.

 ---
 title: "MSBA2_GERMANCREDITCARD"
 author: "Burju Dogru"